Pleochism/pylor/DOCS.md

 Pylor is primarily a server-side API helper that wraps [ExpressJS](www.expressjs.com) to add a simpler endpoint definition system, endpoint dogfooding and roles & permissions.
-Pylor is used for all API operations in an Acacia application.

 Pylor can also be used on the client-side to perform permission checks.